maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - **t**: number of faulty (malicious, dead or otherwise misbehaving) nodes in a section
 - **supermajority**: strictly more than `2/3` of the voting members of a section.
 No member that was consensused `Dead` in our `gossip_graph` will ever be considered again as a voting member in this definition
 - **seen**: a `GossipEvent` is seen by a later one if there is a directed path going from the latter to the former in the gossip graph
-- **strongly seen**: a `GossipEvent` is strongly seen by another one if it is seen via multiple directed paths passing through a supermajority of the nodes
+- **strongly seen**: a `GossipEvent` is strongly seen by another `GossipEvent` if it is seen via multiple directed paths passing through a supermajority of the nodes
 - **valid `Block`**: `Block` formed via a strongly seen supermajority of `Vote`s
 - **stable `Block`**: a valid `Block` that has also had its order decided via order consensus
 - **observer**: the first gossip event created by a node X which can see that `GossipEvent`s created by a supermajority of nodes can see a valid `Block` which is not yet stable.
 The `Block` that's seen as valid may be different for different nodes